 4. Inadequate Data

 These in turn result in confused customers and low sales.
 Businesses then miss the opportunity to lead consumers to the outcome that they want.
-Have a look into this case study that one of the participants made.
+Have a look at this case study that one of the participants made.
 This is an example of an unoptimized menu.
 Will people be enticed to order looking at this menu?
 Why not?

 Factors that contribute to a Successful Menu